 What can I substitute for eggs in banana bread?

-You can use unsweetened applesauce (¼ cup per egg), flaxseed meal (1 tablespoon of flaxseed mixed with 2.5 tablespoons of water, let it sit for 5 minutes), or silken tofu for a vegan alternative.
+You can use unsweetened applesauce (¼ cup per egg), flaxseed meal (1 tablespoon flaxseed mixed with 2.5 tablespoons water, let it sit 5 minutes), or silken tofu for a vegan swap.

 Can I use frozen bananas for chocolate banana bread?

-Yes!
-Frozen bananas work wonderfully.
-Just thaw them first and drain any excess liquid before mashing them into your recipe.
+Yes, frozen bananas work great.
+Just thaw them first and drain off any extra liquid before mashing.

 Why did my banana bread turn out dense?